How to file a Kentucky annual report

 • Nonprofit corporations

 Each entity type files the same $15 annual report, though the leadership information required varies by entity structure.
-Sole proprietorships are exempt from the state annual report requirement.
-Since these aren't separate legal entities from their owners, Kentucky doesn't require annual reports from them.
+Per KRS 14A.6-010(7), sole proprietorships are exempt from the state annual report requirement, as are general partnerships (other than LLPs that have filed a statement of qualification) and limited partnerships governed by the pre-1988 Kentucky Uniform Limited Partnership Act.

 How to file a Kentucky annual report

 Kentucky gives you two ways to file your annual report.
-Knowing how to file a Kentucky annual report correctly ensures timely compliance.
 Online filing is fastest, but you can stick with mail if that's your preference.

 Online filing

-The Kentucky Business One Stop Portal gets your filing done in minutes:
+The Business One Stop Portal gets your filing done in minutes:

 1. Log into the Kentucky Secretary of State's FastTrack online system.